chili-publish/grafx-documentation/docs/CHILI-GraFx/guides/setup-fsso/saml/index.md

-# Federated Single Sign On: SAML
+# Setup Federated Single Sign on using SAML

 This document lists the steps required for setting up Federated Single Sign On from your SAML Identity Provider ("IDP") to CHILI GraFx.